 Certificate of Need

-The Certificate of Need process is intended to prevent unnecessary duplication of health care facilities and services, guide their establishment in order to best serve public needs, promote cost containment, and to ensure the provision and equitable allocation of high quality health care services and resources to all Vermonters.
+New health care projects in Vermont are required to obtain a Certificate of Need (CON) from the Green Mountain Care Board prior to implementation.
+The CON process is intended to prevent unnecessary duplication of health care facilities and services, guide their establishment in order to best serve public needs, promote cost containment, and ensure the provision and equitable allocation of high quality health care services and resources to all Vermonters.